 It was discussed in section 3.1.1 that the 2-D algorithm cannot be expected to capture the 3-D movements in the real atmosphere in every situation.
-The compromises that are made in the interest of keeping this tool at a lower complexity in order to match the requirements of nowcasting can obviously be expected to open up to two potential weaknesses: In VIS imagery, the quality of extrapolation of high-level clouds may sometimes suffer due to the made selection of displacement vectors.
-For IR imagery, the same may be observed for low-level clouds.
+Clearly, compromises are made in the interest of keeping this tool at a lower complexity in order to match the requirements of nowcasting, and even with two layers (with arbitrarily chosen and fixed boundaries) the approximation to the real atmosphere is a very coarse one.